 Overview

-• The person has been losing weight without trying.
+• Is losing weight without trying.

 Having a healthy lifestyle

-• Eating right.
+• Eating enough healthy foods.

-• Keeping the mind active.
+• Keeping their mind active.

 • Preventing falls.